Syrian state media says dozens of Israeli rockets fired into Syria

-BEIRUT/JERSUSALEM (Reuters) - Israel launched dozens of rockets into Syria early on Thursday, Syrian state media reported, after Israel’s military said Iranian forces in Syria had shelled one of its outposts near the border.
+BEIRUT/JERSUSALEM (Reuters) - Israel launched dozens of rockets into Syria early on Thursday, destroying a radar installation and hitting an ammunitions dump, Syrian state media reported after Israel’s military said Iranian forces in Syria had shelled one of its outposts near the border.

-The scale of Israeli fire appeared to be far higher than in previous incidents and Damascus residents described seeing a series of explosions above the city from air defense systems.
+The scale of Israeli fire was far higher than in previous incidents and Damascus residents described seeing a series of explosions above the city from air defense systems.

 Tensions between Israel and Iran have threatened to spill over in Syria, where the Iranian military and allied Shi’ite militia are backing Syrian President Bashar al-Assad in his war against rebels seeking to oust him.

-“The Syrian air defenses are confronting a new wave of Israeli aggression rockets and downing them one after the other,” state news agency SANA reported.
+“Air defenses confronted tens of Israeli rockets and some of them reached their target and destroyed one of the radar sites,” Syrian state news agency SANA reported, citing a military source.
+Another rocket hit an ammunition warehouse, it said.

-Asked whether Israel had attacked near Damascus or scrambled communications there, an Israeli military spokeswoman said, “I have no comment on that at this time.”
+Asked whether Israel had attacked near Damascus or scrambled communications there, an Israeli military spokeswoman said: “I have no comment on that at this time.”

-Syrian state television was broadcasting footage of its air defenses firing at incoming rockets and playing patriotic songs.
+Syrian state television was broadcasting footage of its air defenses firing at incoming rockets, and playing patriotic songs.

 It said Israeli warplanes were firing the rockets from outside Syria’s borders and targeting Baath City in Quneitra province.